 There are many different LED kit series.
 When shopping for an LED kit you should know where you want to install it (low beam, high beam, or fogs), how much space you have behind the headlight, if you have a dust cap(s) on the back of the headlight, and the bulb style to fit the application.
-All Dodge, Jeep, Chrysler vehicles require use of canbus decoders with LED kits which prevent the LEDs from flickering or shutting off after short time of use.
+All Dodge, Jeep, Chrysler vehicles require use of canbus decoders with LED kits which prevent the LEDs from flickering in daytime running light mode (DRL) or shutting off after short time of use.
 Ford, GMC, Chevy, and most import vehicles are not affected.
 However there may be exceptions.
-For example, installing LEDs in a KIA Optima requires that you use canbus decoders.
+For example, installing LEDs in a KIA Optima or Honda Accord requires that you use canbus decoders.

 What kit is best for my vehicle?
 LED bulbs vary in sizes, cooling type, LED driver location, bulb style, and optional beam adjustment which is not available on the cheaper LED kits (example: C6 series).
-Start with looking at how much space you have behind the headlight.
+Start with looking at how much space you have behind the headlight and if there is a dust cap on the back of headlights.
 This will determine the LED Series you can use.
 If you have a lot of space and no dust caps, you can pretty much select any LED kit.
-If size is limited you will want to select the smallest possible LED body series like X3, reversible cooling 7G, or 8G.
-If you're installing the LED kit under a dust cap with very little room then select the G10 series.
-If installing under a dust cap with more space the 8G series seems to work well.
+If size is limited you will want to select the smallest possible LED body series like X9 or X7 canbus or S7 canbus w/lens warming.
+If you're installing the LED kit under a dust cap with almost no room then select the G10 series.

 How hot do LEDs get?
 Not as much as halogens or HIDs.
 In a short test, halogen and HID bulbs reached temperatures over 300C while LEDs hovered between 80C-100C.
 LEDs do get hot to touch but they will not melt a vehicles' headlight or fog light housing.